MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ### Nonfunctional requirements

-- **What are the reliability requirements for the platform?** Server layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
+- **What are the reliability requirements for the platform?**

+Serve layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
 If their criticality requires high availability, your hosting platform should support Availability Zones or a multi-region design.

 - **What networking controls are required for the platform's?**